-My clean eating breakfast recipe is inspired by Dr. Michael Greger’s “daily dozen” – a list of essential plant foods that you should eat every day for best health and well-being.
+My clean eating recipe tastes great and is inspired by Dr. Michael Greger’s “daily dozen”.
+This is a list of essential plant foods that you should eat every day for best health and well-being.
 Dr Greger is also the founder of nutritionfacts.org my go to site for information on all things health and nutrition.
 I’ll share more about him at the end of this blog post.

-Healthy breakfast drinks are not only super quick to prepare but they provide you with all the necessary nutrients you need for an energy rich start in your day.
+Healthy breakfast smoothies are super quick to prepare.
+What is more, they provide you with all the necessary nutrients you need for an energy rich start in your day.

 How to make a smoothie?